Hall of Fame

 When I was a kid in Junior High School I had a paper route.
 I remember a time when I saw an old guy on N.

 Washington St. building a fold-over tower in his yard.
 I asked him what it was for.
 He said “I’ll show you.”
-He
+He took

 Fast forward several years.
-When I got home from the U.S. Army in 1971 I found something called CB Radio,
+When I got home from the U.S. Army in 1971 I found something called CB Radio, and

-my Amateur license and I was hooked.
+Amateur license and I was hooked.
 Through Bobby I met several of his very knowledgeable Ham friends.

 It also turns out that back in the late 50s or 60s there was a radio club in Delaware.
 I think it was called the

 Delaware Radio Club.
 They also had a club call sign of W8QLS.
-If you have seen the first edition of the
+If you have seen the first edition of the DELARA

-able to transfer that call sign to the new club.
+transfer that call sign to the new club.

 Well, fast forward again to about 1979.
-Many of us (mostly knowing each other from 2M) decided that there
+Many of us (mostly knowing each other from 2M) decided that there was

-licensed Amateurs in Delaware County and you know what happened next.
+Amateurs in Delaware County and you know what happened next.
 They came out of the woodwork!

 At that time most of the clubs in Central Ohio were ‘repeater’ clubs except for CARA, but it was a long drive to

 COSI (where they met) on a working night.
-That’s why it was decided that it was time for a ‘General Interest’
+That’s why it was decided that it was time for a ‘General Interest’ radio

-radio club in Delaware.
+club in Delaware.

 DELARA began participating in annual Field Day activities and we always had quite a few CW gurus.
 When